green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 ### 5. Limit amount and sampling rate of Metric Providers to what you absolutely need

 - Do not exceed 10 Metric Reporters on 100 ms sampling rate,
-- or 2 metric reporters on 10 ms sampling rate as this will produce a non-significant load on the system and might skew results.
+- or 5 metric reporters on < 10 ms sampling rate as this will produce a non-significant load on the system and might skew results.
 - Try to keep the sampling rate of all metric reporters identical.
 This allows for easier data drill-down later.

+You can check the current overhead (CPU%, Memory, Disk) of the GMT if you activate a *\*_cgroup_system* metrics provider.

 ### 6. Always check STDDEV